Parkwalk Advisors

 Seed Round in 2016

-8Power Limited specializes in the manufacturing of autonomous sensor systems tailored for various sectors, including automotive, transportation, civil engineering, industrial equipment, and utility infrastructure.
-The company has developed wireless sensor technology that provides real-time condition monitoring data and analytics for industrial applications.
-This technology enables clients to monitor the performance of their assets, such as pumps, motors, and gearboxes, across numerous remote locations.
-By offering a cost-effective solution, 8Power facilitates easy installation and effective machine condition monitoring, serving industries such as water and waste treatment, manufacturing, and oil and gas.
+8Power Limited specializes in the manufacture of autonomous sensor systems tailored for various sectors, including automotive, transportation, civil engineering, industrial equipment, and utility infrastructure.
+The company has developed a wireless sensor technology that provides real-time condition monitoring data and analytics, allowing industrial clients to continuously monitor the performance of their assets.
+This technology is particularly effective for managing thousands of remote assets, such as pumps, motors, and gearboxes, facilitating machine condition monitoring at a lower cost.
+8Power's solutions are designed for easy installation and application across industries such as water and waste treatment, manufacturing, and oil and gas, enhancing operational efficiency and asset management.

 Cambridge CMOS Sensors